-How to White Label the WordPress Login and Dashboard
+How to White Label WordPress Login and Dashboard

-Today we are going to show you how to white label the WordPress Login and Dashboard.
+Today we are going to show you how to easily white label WordPress.
 Even after working with WordPress for a while, many people are still surprised to learn that the backend of their website is just as customizable as the front.

 We generally sell WordPress websites on the basis that it is simple and user-friendly.
 We feel the WordPress admin area has been lacking in the client handover process.
 Let’s say you’ve made a fantastic website and taken care of your client the whole way through.
 You hand them the login details and they’re greeted with a foreign logo and a ton of unfamiliar options.
 We tend to give all of our client’s training on their new website but still, they can feel very overwhelmed.
 The goal of this article is to solve that by white labeling and simplifying the WordPress dashboard.